ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 Swapping to the Bitcoin blockchain effectively releases pressure to the rest of the Bitcoin world.
-However, this is already represented by the fact that sidepool operations are cheaper ("less valuable than") Bitcoin blockchain operations.
+However, this is already represented by the fact that sidepool operations are cheaper ("less valuable") than Bitcoin blockchain operations.

 Sidepools effectively act as an additional buffer holding pending